5 Minutes Read.

 4. AI-driven risk algorithm.

-The use of AI is considered state of the art, because of the number of data points an effective automated underwriting system has to manage.
-With machine learning, the system can improve its efficiency with increasing use, a critical capability for managing increasing loan volume without increasing individual loan processing time.
+The use of AI is considered state of the art because of the enormous number of data points an automated underwriting system is able to manage.
+With machine learning, the system improves its efficiency over time, a critical capability for managing increasing loan volume without increasing individual loan processing time.

 5. Customizable credit scoring.